ulianavega/projects/README.md

 Analyzed this data

-Tried to create a model to predict stock price with XGBoost, Logistic Regression, SVC^ alsi tried fastai (DL)
+Tried to create a model to predict stock price with XGBoost, Logistic Regression, SVC, also tried fastai (DL)